DigitalPublishingToolkit/TOD29GOODDATA/md/20chapter14.md

 relationship-building around technological innovation if this is to become relevant for local communities.
-The platform's reliance on the local context and its specificities underscores also the importance of making use of the already existing infrastructure---encompassing both technology and human relations---and building on the previous experience of local activists.
+The platform's reliance on the local context and its specificities underscores also the importance of making use of the already existing infrastructure - encompassing both technology and human relations - and building on the previous experience of local activists.
 In sum, data-activist research requires paying attention not only to infrastructure practices, but also to local contexts and human dynamics.